Contact and Company Properties

 Examples and Inspiration

-Customer properties are best suited for collecting details that are specific to a certain customer.
-Some examples of information you might want to have available in properties at the customer level are:
+Contact properties are best suited for collecting details that are specific to a certain contact.
+Some examples of information you might want to have available in properties at the contact level are:

-• Customer details: Customer/User ID, their local timezone, pronouns, or birthday
+• Contact details: Contact/User ID, their local timezone, pronouns, or birthday

 • Subscription details: Plan ID, billing status, or a list of what promotions they have

-• Account details: Company or account name, account ID, their account admin, or the date they became a customer
+• Account details: Company or account name, account ID, their account admin, or the date they became a contact

 Common Questions